dottxt-ai/outlines/docs/reference/prompting.md

 !!! warning "Prompt rendering"

     Prompt functions are opinionated when it comes to prompt rendering.
-These opinions are meant to avoid common prompting errors, but can have unintended consequences if you are doing something unusuable.
+These opinions are meant to avoid common prompting errors, but can have unintended consequences if you are doing something unusual.
 We advise to always print the prompt before using it.
 You can also [read the reference](#formatting-conventions) section if you want to know more.

 ## Your first prompt